A Method for Evaluating Deep Generative Models of Images via Assessing the Reproduction of High-order Spatial Context: Discussion

 In medical images, features can have quantitative, structural, and positional significance within each realization; this can be partially described by statistics spanning multiple orders of information.
-However, as observed in the results from the flags SOM, the joint reproduction of statistics across multiple orders might be a challenging task for the chosen GANs.
-Specifically for the flags SOM, the prescribed intensity distributions for the foreground and the background were not reproduced for over 60\% of the ensemble, although spatial randomness and foreground structure were not reproduced in only about 10\% of the ensemble.
-Thus, while some orders of information are correctly replicated, other orders might not be and, hence, the ultimate utility of a generated realization might be determined by the order of information required for a specific diagnostic task.
-For example, if a GAN were to be employed for simulating a PET-imaged dataset of a certain tumor type, a majority of the GAN-generated tumors could be correct in shape and structure but significantly different in the expected intensity distribution and texture.
-Thus, many radiomic features computed on the generated ensemble could be wrong.
-Drawing clinical or diagnostic inferences from a generated ensemble, even when employed alongside the original data for its augmentation, might translate these sorts of GAN-induced errors to false clinical predictions and prove potentially dangerous for patients.
+However, the joint reproduction of statistics across multiple orders might be a challenging task for the chosen GANs as observed in the results from the flags SCM and, hence, the ultimate utility of a generated realization might be determined by the order of information required for a specific diagnostic task.
+For example, a GAN employed for simulating positron emission tomography images of a certain tumor type may produce a majority tumors of correct shape but significantly different in the expected intensity distribution and texture.
+Drawing diagnostic inferences from such a generated ensemble, even when employed for data augmentation, might translate to false clinical predictions.